 Choosing the best travel backpack is probably the most essential step in planning your trip.
 No matter if you’re planning on traveling long term or just going on a short vacation, your backpack will be “your home away from home”.
 So you definitely want to make sure you have a travel backpack that fits you well and doesn’t fall apart after the first use.

-I know it can be confusing to pick the best travel backpack, out of the thousand out there.
-But don’t worry, today I will tell you what to look out for in a good travel backpack and give you tips on picking the best travel backpack for your travels, saving you hours upon hours of research.
+I know it can be confusing to pick the best backpack for travel out of the thousands on the market.
+But don’t worry, today I’ll help you save hours of research and tell you what to look out for in a good travel backpack and give you tips on picking the best travel backpack for your travels.

 A good quality backpack for travel costs anywhere from $100 – 200.
-I know for some of you budget backpackers out there it might sound like a lot for a bag but trust me, if there is one thing you don’t want to skimp on, it’s a good quality backpack.
-Those cheap no-name brand backpacks you can find in Chinatown or at Walmart might save you some money at first but if you constantly have to replace them it’s going to cost you way more!
-So dish out the money only once and get a good quality backpack from Osprey, Deuter or Gregory.
+I know for some of you budget backpackers out there it might sound like a lot for a bag but trust me, if there’s one thing you don’t want to skimp on, it’s a good quality backpack.
+Those cheap, no-name brand backpacks you can find in Chinatown or at Walmart might save you some money at first, but if you constantly have to replace them it’s going to cost way more in the long run!
+So save yourself some time and money by dishing out the money only once.
+Get yourself a good quality backpack from Osprey, Deuter or Gregory.

-We personally are fans of 35 – 45 liter backpacks because you can use them as a carry-on on budget airlines and they can easily be stored under your seat or in the overhead bin on buses and trains.
+Personally, we are fans of 35 – 45-liter backpacks because you can use them as a carry-on on budget airlines.
+Also, they can easily be stored under your seat or in the overhead bins of buses and trains.
 A smaller travel backpack also forces you to take less stuff with you.
-If you get a bigger travel backpack, you will have a tendency to fill the empty space and carry around unnecessary things with you, which gets tiring very quickly for your shoulders and back.
+If you get a bigger travel backpack, you will have a tendency to fill the empty space and carry around unnecessary things with you, which gets quickly tiring for your shoulders and back.